 Costs and complexity

 The implementation of a spin-off can be complex and costly.
 Costs are incurred for legal advice, tax advice, restructuring and possibly for the separation of IT systems and other infrastructure.
-Carrying out a spin-off requires not only financial investment, but also a significant investment of time and resources.
+Carrying out a spin-off requires not only financial investment, but also a considerable amount of time and resources.
 The separation of business processes, employees and assets can be complicated and often requires advice from experts in various fields such as finance, law and corporate governance.
 In addition, unforeseen costs may arise, e.g. from redesigning contracts or setting up separate business systems.

 Uncertainty for employees